Braviken Paper Mill is located on Bråviken, which is a relatively deep bay in the Baltic Sea.

 Bråviken as a receiving body of water is monitored by the Motala Ström Water Conservation Association, of which Braviken Paper Mill is a member.
 This association submits an annual report of tests on the level of pollution and other factors of significance to the condition of the water throughout the aquatic system.

-The description of the condition of Bråviken below is based on data from the Motala Ström Water Conservation's compilation for 2014.
+The description of the condition of Bråviken below is based on data from the Motala Ström Water Conservation's compilation for 2016.
+The Motala Ström Water Conservation Association's compilation for 2017 will be posted on the website motalastrom.se in May 2018.

 An overall assessment has been made of the status of the coastal points with regard to nutrients according to the Swedish Environmental Protection Agency's principles of assessment.
-The assessment was carried out over three years (2012–201.
+The assessment was carried out over three years (2014–2016).
 The assessment includes summer values for total nitrogen and total phosphorus with winter values for total nitrogen, total phosphorus, dissolved inorganic nitrogen and dissolved inorganic phosphorus.
-The status of the inner reaches of Bråviken, which are close to the Braviken Paper Mill, was unsatisfactory in 2012–2014.
-According to the Motala Ström Water Conservation Association summary for 2012–2014, the status was generally better in the outer part of the sampling area compared with the inner reaches of the bay.
+The status of the inner reaches of Bråviken, which are close to the Braviken Paper Mill, was unsatisfactory in 2014–2016.
+According to the Motala Ström Water Conservation Association summary for 2014–2016, the status was unchanged in inner Bråviken compared with measurements for the previous year.
 The status as regards total nitrogen was much better than the status for total phosphorus.
-The overall status classification for 2014 did not differ from the classification in 2013.